Foster parents provide temporary care that ensures the health and safety of infants awaiting adoption.

 Foster parents who transport children in their own vehicles:

 Interpretation Regarding elements (c) and (d), this information should be provided as frequently as necessary, based on the amount of time licenses and insurance are valid.
 For example, if licenses are valid for two years, license validation can occur every two years.
+Regarding validation of appropriate insurance coverage, it is suggested that the organization maintain a copy of each foster parent’s auto policy declaration.

 Note: In some cases this standard may not be applicable to all foster parents (e.g., if foster parents live in urban areas and utilize public transportation instead of their own vehicles).